 Wind and hail are the leading cause for property damage, and thus home insurance claims, in the U.S., according to the Insurance Information Institute (Triple-I).
 Any type of wind that can cause light damage to trees, buildings, homes or other property is considered a windstorm.
-Wind speeds during a windstorm can exceed 34 miles per hour.
-While a windstorm can be part of a hurricane, it can also be a non-tropical event generated by a convective storm or a strong cold front.
+While windstorms are typical elements of hurricanes and tropical storms, they can also be a non-tropical event generated by a convective storm or a strong cold front.

-Most homeowners insurance policies cover wind damage to your property, but if you live in a coastal area that is prone to damaging winds, you may be required to add a rider to your policy and pay a higher deductible for wind damages caused by named tropical cyclones as designated by the National Weather Service.
-It is important to note that flood damage from a storm will require a separate policy altogether.
+Most homeowners insurance policies in Florida cover wind damage to your property.
+Florida home insurance policies also typically include windstorm coverage, but require a separate deductible for wind damage caused by named tropical cyclones as designated by the National Weather Service.
+It is important to note that flood damage from a storm requires a separate policy.

 Windstorm insurance in Florida

 Windstorm insurance is not required in Florida.
-However, when you apply for a mortgage in Florida, your lender may require it, especially if you live in a coastal location prone to windstorms.
-If you are a new Florida homeowner, adding windstorm insurance may be good to consider, even if you aren’t near the beach or in an inland community.
+However, when you apply for a mortgage in Florida, your lender most likely will require it, regardless of whether you live near the beach or in an inland community.

 Florida experiences many strong windstorms each year, especially during hurricane season.
-Florida requires that property insurers include some coverage for windstorm damages in their homeowners, renters or condo insurance policies, but how much you pay for protection from windstorms will vary by location.
-If you own property right in front of the beach, you will most likely pay higher rates.
+Florida regulations require that property insurers include coverage for windstorm damages in their homeowners, renters or condo insurance policies, but how much you pay for protection from windstorms will vary by location.
+If you own property near the beach, you will most likely pay higher rates than areas well inland.

 Do I need windstorm insurance?

 Windstorm insurance covers property damage and dwelling by strong winds, rain, hail, dust and other substances caused by windstorms.
-Although Florida’s law does not require homeowners to obtain windstorm insurance, many mortgage lenders do.
+Although Florida’s law does not require homeowners to obtain windstorm insurance, most mortgage lenders do.
 Additionally, even if your lender does not require windstorm insurance, you could end up saving more down the road, as windstorm damage can become costly.
-If you live in an area prone to hurricanes or other wind-related weather, it is probably a good idea to ask your insurance provider if you have adequate protection from wind-related damage in your policy.
+If you live in an area prone to hurricanes or other wind-related weather, it is probably a good idea to ask your insurance provider if your policy has adequate protection from wind-related damage.

 How much does windstorm insurance cost?

-Windstorm insurance is handled differently by different carriers, and costs vary depending on several factors such as location, type of policy, insurance provider and your home’s value and the deductibles you choose.
+Windstorm insurance is handled differently by different carriers, and costs vary depending on several factors such as location, insurer, type of policy, your home’s value and the deductibles you choose.
 Some property insurers will simply charge you a separate deductible in the event of wind damages.

-If you live in a coastal area, prices will be higher than average.
-The average rate for a standard homeowners policy in Florida is $1,353 per year for $250,000 in dwelling coverage.
+The average cost of homeowners insurance in Florida is $1,353 per year for $250,000 in dwelling coverage.
 Kin Insurance, for instance, refers to its wind coverage as a hurricane deductible that is a percentage of your dwelling coverage rather than a flat amount.
-So, for $250,000 in dwelling coverage, if your hurricane deductible were two percent, you would pay $5,000 out-of-pocket for damages.
-However, these deductibles can sometimes be as much as 10 percent — which would cost you $25,000 if storm winds damage your home.
+So, for $250,000 in dwelling coverage, if your hurricane deductible were 2%, you would pay $5,000 out-of-pocket for wind damages.
+However, these deductibles can sometimes be as much as 10% — which would cost you $25,000 if hurricane winds damage your home.

 How do I get windstorm insurance?

-Under Florida law, insurers that provide coverage for any property must also include coverage for windstorm damages in their policies.
-However, homeowners that live in an area more prone to windstorms may have difficulty obtaining a policy with broader wind insurance coverage.
+Under Florida statutes, insurers that provide coverage for any property must also include coverage for windstorm damages in their standard property policies.
+However, homeowners that live in an area more prone to windstorms, such as coastal communities, may have difficulty obtaining a policy with broader wind insurance coverage.

-Most home insurance companies in Florida offer windstorm insurance for an additional fee or a higher deductible.
+Most property insurers in Florida offer windstorm insurance for an additional premium with a separate deductible.
 Some of the best home insurance companies in Florida that also offer windstorm insurance include USAA, Amica Mutual, Travelers and AAA.

-If you have trouble finding wind insurance, you might want to look at the Florida Market Assistance Program (FMAP), a free service that helps Floridians find windstorm insurance.
-Through the FMAP, you can research several property insurance providers who also offer windstorm insurance.
+If you have trouble obtaining windstorm insurance, you might want to look at the Florida Market Assistance Program (FMAP), a free service that helps Floridians find windstorm insurance.
+Through FMAP, you can research several property insurers who also offer windstorm insurance.
 You can also opt-out of receiving windstorm coverage by submitting a written request.
 This may lower your insurance cost, but you may end up having to pay more in the future in the event of a windstorm.

 Ways to save on windstorm insurance

-Although windstorm insurance can hike up your insurance costs quite a bit, there are several ways that you can save on windstorm insurance.
-There are also several state programs to assist homeowners in lowering their costs.
+Although windstorm insurance can hike up your property insurance costs quite a bit, there are several ways that you can save on windstorm insurance.
+There are also several state-run programs to assist homeowners in lowering their costs.